joomlatools/joomlatools-gitpod/README.md

 Please feel free to fork this repository, in the [normal manner](https://help.github.com/en/github/getting-started-with-github/fork-a-repo#fork-an-example-repository).

-We've also made great efforts to make this repository configurable to your needs

 ## Configuring

+We've also made great efforts to make this repository configurable to your needs.

 `.gitpod/config.sh` is where you are able to configure how this repository will operate.